r1d1/iwcmar/README.md

 The accepted papers are listed as follows:

-  * To be filled after camera notification.
+  * To be populated after camera ready submission deadline.

 ### Expected speakers